Toroid-Games/Munch/README.md

 test.js gives an example of usage.

 _______________________________________________________________________________________________________________________________________________________________________
-Only Alphanumeric characters are processed.
+Only words without punctuation are processed.

 Example 1: